DirtBagXon/hypseus_singe_data/README.md

 * Move them into the relevant subdirectory from this repository.
 * Install the subdirectory into your Hypseus Singe ROM folder location.
 * Play the game.

+## Instructions (Video and audio files)

+Download the latest complete repository via [**Releases**](https://github.com/DirtBagXon/hypseus_singe_data/releases) (*zip* or *tgz*).

+The files in this repository should be installed alongside the required game video (*m2v*) and audio (*ogg*) files.

+Refer to the game framefile (*txt*) for video file layout structure.

+This repository does not contain any game video or audio files.

+You are required to aquire these files from the original sources, in the case of Singe 1.

+Or follow the recoding instructions for Singe 2 below:

 ### Recoding Singe 2 mp4 video files for Hypseus Singe